 1. Talk to your doctor about sample packs

 If you’re switching to an expensive new medication, you might want to sample the drugs before dropping big money on them.
 After all, you want to make sure they work!
-It’s a good way to ensure you don’t have any terrible side effects before filling the prescription.
+It’s an excellent way to ensure you don’t have any terrible side effects before filling the prescription.

 Free samples are also a great option when you’re you’re strapped for cash.
 Ask your doctor for drug samples.
 Not all offices provide them, but if you’re lucky, you may be able to leave with a sample pack.
 Since some medications can cost an arm and a leg, taking this route can save you hundreds of dollars.